alkaloge/AZh/README.md

 ```
 Running datacards for all years and mass points may take awhile.

-For each $year and $mass hypothesis datacards will be put in the folder `datacards/$year/$mass`.
-Datacards for Run2 combination will be output into folders `datacards/Run2/$mass`.
-At the next step [RooT workspaces](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2020/exercise/#d-workspaces) for [multidimensional signal model](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2023/parametric_exercise/#building-the-models) need to be produce.
+At the next step [RooWorkspaces](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2020/exercise/#d-workspaces) for [multisignal model](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2023/parametric_exercise/#building-the-models) need to be produced.
 This is done with script [CreateWorkspaces.py](https://github.com/raspereza/AZh/blob/main/combine/CreateWorkspaces.py)
 ```
 ./CreateWorkspaces.py --year $year --mass $mass
 ```
 where
-* `$year` : 2016, 2017, 2018 or Run2 for combination.
-Parameter `$year` is set to Run2 by default.
+* `$year` : 2016, 2017, 2018 or Run2 for combination (default=Run2).
 * `$mass` : mA (default = 1000).
-One can produce workspaces for all mass points in sequence by setting `$mass` to `all`
+One can produce workspaces for all mass points in one go by setting `$mass` to `all`
 Additional (optional) flag `--batch` can be used to send jobs to the condor batch system.
-One job per mass point will be submited, which will accelerate the task of producing workspaces for all mass point for a given year.
+One job per mass point will be submited, which will accelerate the task of creating workspaces.

-For each $year and $mass workspaces are put in the folder `datacards/$year/$mass` under the name `ws.root`.
+For each $year and $mass, workspaces are put in the folder `datacards/$year/$mass` under the name `ws.root`.
 Workspaces for Run2 combination are put in folders `datacards/Run2/$mass` under the same name.

 Signal model includes two  parameters of interest (POI): rate of the process ggA (r_ggA) and rate of the process bbA (r_bbA).

-Running workspaces for one all mass points interactively is time consuming, especially for combined Run2 datacards.
-Therefore it is recommended in this case to submit jobs to the condor batch system by raising flag `--batch`, for example
+Running workspaces for all masses interactively is time consuming, especially for combined Run2 datacards.
+Therefore it is recommended to submit jobs to the batch system by raising flag `--batch`, for example
 ```
 ./CreateWorkspaces.py --year Run2 --mass all --batch
 ```

 ## Creating workspaces for HIG18-023 analysis

-To enable comparison with the published HIG-18-023 analysis, datacards for this analysis need to be also created.
+To enable comparison with the published HIG-18-023 analysis, corresponding datacards and workspaces need to be also created.
 It is done using bash script [CombineCards_HIG18023.bash](https://github.com/raspereza/AZh/blob/main/combine/CombineCards_HIG18023.bash).
-Workspaces for the HIG-18-023 analysis will are put in folders `HIG-18-023/$mass`.
+Workspaces for the HIG-18-023 analysis will be put in folders `HIG-18-023/$mass`.

 ## Checking shapes and systematic variations of MC templates